 Here are the 5 major technological trends that will change the future travel industry, waiting for structural revolutions like Hyperloop to radically transform it.

 One of the most promising changes in future travels will be that brought about by recognition technology.
 The mechanisms of this "realm" include facial recognition, fingerprint recognition, retinal recognition or other biometric parameters.
 The ability to automatically recognize a traveler and activate a series of actions and services tailored exactly to his needs will increase transport safety, a crucial factor in recent years.
 Passenger retention will also continue at the same pace: companies will be able to develop automatic rewards and rewards for frequent travelers.
 Other positive effects will be the acceleration of check-in and waiting times.

 Recognition technology will be a valuable companion for travelers, especially frequent ones.

 Virtual reality (VR)

 This too is a rapidly spreading technology that will soon explode pervasively.
 No place will be foreign or hostile: just speak your language to have our voice assistant translate for us.
 We will be able to ask him where the closest places to eat or rest are located, he will know how to find and find useful knowledge for us for our stay.
 It will help us explore the world more easily.
-In short, the voice assistants they have not yet given their best, and the impact they can have should not be underestimated.
+In short, the voice assistants they have not yet given their best, and the impact they may have should not be underestimated.